rasmunk/robo_controller/README.md

 - asebaclient, https://github.com/rasmunk/asebaclient

-Also needs access to a camera, can be setup through the boot-pi-camera.service
+Also upon execution if the videotracking flag is set the application requires access to a camera device